Actor and Action Modular Network for Text-based Video Segmentation: Experimental Results and Discussions

 \subsection{Implementation Details}

-Our proposed AAMN segments the actor and corresponding action at frame level, so that the generation of high-quality proposals is important for their localization.
-In our experiments, we choose Faster R-CNN \cite{ren2015faster} as the proposal detector model, this model is trained on MSCOCO dataset \cite{lin2014microsoft} and further finetuned on A2D \cite{gavrilyuk2018actor}.
-For each frame of a video, we generate a fixed number of proposals with high confidence.
-In AAMN implementation, the Faster R-CNN \cite{ren2015faster} with a backbone of 16-layer VGGNet \cite{simonyan2014very} is utilized as two CNN architectures and the region proposal network (RPN) is excluded.
-To robustly crop and resize the features of proposals from RGB and optical flow feature maps into fixed-size representations, the RoIPool layer is replaced with the RoIAlign layer \cite{he2017mask}.
-Following previous works \cite{kalogeiton2017joint,ji2018end}, the input of the flow stream is a tensor of three channels with x and y coordinates of the flow as well as the flow magnitude.
-The feature vectors from the last FC layer of the CNN architecture have the dimension of $C_{v}=4096$.
-As for the textual query encoding, we adopt two-layer Bi-directional LSTM (Bi-LSTM).
-The dimension of the word embeddings that are input into Bi-LSTM is $C_{e}=300$, and the forward and backward hidden states from Bi-LSTM are $C_{h}=1024$.
+In AAMN implementation, we choose Faster R-CNN \cite{ren2015faster} with VGG-16 network as two CNN architectures to extract fixed-size proposal features with RoIAlign layer \cite{he2017mask}.
+AAMN takes a textual query, a RGB clip and a Flow clip as well as pre-generated proposals as inputs.
+The frames of the video clip are resized and padded to $512\times{512}$ as previous works \cite{gavrilyuk2018actor,wang2019asymmetric}.
+The optical flow is a tensor of three channels with x and y coordinates of the flow as well as the flow magnitude \cite{kalogeiton2017joint,ji2018end}.
+Since the generation of high-quality proposals is important for actor and action localization, we choose Faster R-CNN \cite{ren2015faster} with a backbone of ResNet-101 as an external object detector.
+This model is trained on MSCOCO dataset \cite{lin2014microsoft} and further finetuned on A2D \cite{gavrilyuk2018actor}.
+In our experiments, the dimension of $C_{v}$ is 4096, the dimension of $C_{v}^{'}$ is set as 1024.
+For the textual query encoding, we adopt two-layer Bi-directional LSTM (Bi-LSTM).
+The dimension of the word embeddings that are input into Bi-LSTM is $C_{e}=300$, and the forward and backward hidden states from Bi-LSTM are $C_{h}=512$.
 In order to obtain fixed dimensional query representation, long queries are truncated and short queries are padded with zeros.
 The fixed length of the query is set to 20 in our experiments.
 Besides, the dimension of hidden states in the contexual LSTM is $C_{c}=512$.
-We implement our proposed model with Tensorflow \cite{abadi2016tensorflow}.
-Two CNN architectures are initialized with pre-trained weights on MSCOCO dataset \cite{lin2014microsoft}.
-During training, we use stochastic gradient descent (SGD) with initial learning rate of 0.0001, momentum of 0.95, weight decay of 0.0005.
-The learning rate decreases by 10 times at $1.0\times{10^5}$ iterations and the model is trained for $1.5\times{10^5}$ iterations.
-The margin $\epsilon$ is set to 0.1 in the matching loss $L_{mat}$ in Equation \ref{equ:matching_loss}.